 By late Saturday night, I was pretty much feeling like this zombie.
 But not as lively, clean or pretty.
-In my hotel room, my Sleep Number bed was haunted (and for the record, my sleep number is hyphen underscore, if anyone is wondering), the HVAC rattled all night, and the toilet paper rollers needed a gallon of WD-40.
-They whined like medieval torture devices rusted by the blood of a thousand heretics, waking my
+In my hotel room, my Sleep Number bed was haunted (and for the record, my sleep number is hyphen underscore, if anyone is wondering), the HVAC rattled all night, and the toilet paper rollers squealed like medieval torture devices rusted by the blood of a thousand heretics, waking my

 minion friend Lilith when I had to use them in the middle of the night.

 Sunday, after a half a Xanax and abandoning the bed in favor of sleeping in the over-stuffed chair/ottoman combo, I was feeling … if not refreshed, at least a little less like an undead prom date.
 As the founder of Raleigh’s annual Can’t Stop the Serenity charity event, I represented Browncoat fans on the “Westerns in Space” panel, moderated by Karen McCullough.
-My fellow panelists were author/podcaster/historian Amy H. Sturgis, NYTimes best-selling author Michael A. Stackpole (who’s written Star Wars and Battletech books, among other things), and Albin Johnson, special StellarCon fan guest and founder of the 501st Legion, an international Star Wars costuming club.
+My fellow panelists were author/podcaster/historian Amy H. Sturgis, NYTimes best-selling author Michael A. Stackpole (who’s written Star Wars and Battletech books, among other things), and Albin Johnson, special StellarCon fan guest and founder of the 501st Legion.

-So, when I was asked why I loved Firefly and Serenity during our panel, the obvious answer was because I have a thing for westerns.
-But more than that, I liked the style — the gunfights, the garb, the whore house… y’know, all the tropes.
-I liked the idea of the the outlaw or antihero, living on the edge, doing what’s right and/or doing what needs to be done, in spite of the rules or social conventions, or lack thereof.
+But more than that, I like the gunfights, the garb, the whore houses… y’know, all the tropes.
+I like the idea of the the outlaw or antihero, living on the edge, doing what’s right and/or doing what needs to be done, in spite of the rules or social conventions, or lack thereof.

-Then Amy Sturgis used the term “unsung hero.”
-And that strummed a chord in me.
+Amy Sturgis used the term “unsung hero” and that strummed a chord in me.
 The “unsung hero” is one of the concepts at the very core of Stellarnet Rebel.
 The idea that someone does something heroic just because it’s the right thing to do.
 The person who makes hundreds of personal sacrifices, day in and day out, without praise or reward or big epic battles.
 And, maybe, beyond the rugged individualism, that is why I love westerns.